 The new period of the history of Eastern Christianity on the territory of Latvia began in the 17th century.
 At that time Eastern Latvia (Latgale, Inflanty) was integrated into Polish-Lithuanian Commonwealth, and the newly formed Duchy of Courland and Semigallia was vassalage to this state.
 In 1596 the bishops of Kiev Metropolis headed by the metropolitan acknowledged the authority of Roman Pontiff as the head of Church.
 This event acquired currency as the Union of Brest, as result of which so called the Uniate Church was established in the Polish-Lithuanian Commonwealth.

-In the territory of the Duchy of Courland and Semigallia two main Uniates centers arose in Jēkabpils and Ilukste in the latter half of the 17th century.
-In Jēkabpils the unite church of St. Nicolas was built in 1678 and its priest obeyed the archbishop of Polotsk.
-As far back as 1691 the monks of the Basilian order appeared in Ilukste.
+In the territory of the Duchy of Courland and Semigallia two main centres of Uniates arose in Jēkabpils and Ilūkste in the latter half of the 17th century.
+In Jēkabpils the unite church of St. Nicholas was built in 1678 and its priest obeyed the archbishop of Polotsk.
+As far back as 1691 the monks of the Basilian order appeared in Ilūkste.
 Apparently they came to Jēkabpils at the same time.
-The first documentary witness about the basilian monks in Jēkabpils refers to the year 1700.
-The basilians undertook pastoral care of the Uniates, took part in the process of recatholization of the region, established rural parishes, and were engaged in religious schooling.
+The first documentary witness about the Basilian monks in Jēkabpils refers to the year 1700.
+The Basilians undertook pastoral care of the Uniates, took part in the process of recatholization of the region, established rural parishes, and were engaged in religious schooling.
 In the territory of the Duchy by the end of the 18th century according to the church visitations documents there were 10 rural churches (oratoriums) which were served by the Uniate priest and two monasteries as well.
 The parishioners of these churches were also local Catholics of the Latin rite.
-As the beginning of the 19th century in the territory of Courland Governorate in Sēlpils district there was Courland Uniate deanery with two basilian monastery (with churches) and five rural parishes’ churches with tree filial churches.
+As the beginning of the 19th century in the territory of Courland Governorate in Sēlpils district there was Courland Uniate deanery with two Basilian monastery (with churches) and five rural parishes’ churches with tree filial churches.
 The number of faithful was 4500 people.

 Approximate number of the uniates in the territory of Latgale and Courland Governorate was 10000-12000 people.

-In 1839 after than ten-year-preparation, Tsarist government eliminated the Uniate Church in Russian Empire, the exception was Holmskaya diocese in the territory of modern Poland.
-The Uniates became orthodox officially and their resistance to inclusion in the Orthodox Church began.
+In 1839 after the ten-year-preparation, Tsarist government eliminated the Uniate Church in Russian Empire, the exception was Holmskaya diocese in the territory of modern Poland.
+The Uniates became "orthodox" officially and their resistance to inclusion in the Russian Synodal Church began.

 The Freedom of Religion Ordinance of 1905 became a frontier in the long struggle of the Uniates for their faith.
 Those who preserved catholic identity were able to move to the Catholic Church, such were about 1500 people in the Courland Governorate, and perhaps there were about 1000 believers in Latgale.
-The other assimilated in Orthodoxy.
-After the First World War and the subsequent political cataclysms, few of them still remember their Uniate past, considering themselves Roman Catholics or Orthodox.
+The other assimilated in Russian Synodal Church.
+After the First World War and the subsequent political cataclysms, few of them still remember their Uniate past, considering themselves Roman Catholics or "Orthodox".